A behavioral insights guide for improving payment integrity

 What did we learn?

 This guide aims to help government employees assess whether a behavioral insights approach is a good fit for their program, identify which interventions are appropriate, and implement those interventions with the goal of reducing improper payments.
-The behavioral insights approach draws on multiple disciplines including cognitive sciences like psychology and social sciences like economics to understand how people make decisions.
+The behavioral insights approach draws on multiple disciplines including cognitive sciences such as psychology and social sciences such as economics to understand how people make decisions.
 Our team members are available for discussions with agencies and can provide advice about applying the ideas in this guide.

 As a guide to help agencies implement behavioral insights, this project does not have an Analysis Plan.